budgies-nest/budgie-cli/README.md

 # 🦜 Budgie CLI

-A CLI tool for AI-powered conversations that streams responses to the terminal using configurable models and system instructions.
+A CLI tool for AI-powered conversations using **[Docker Model Runner](https://docs.docker.com/ai/model-runner/)**, that streams responses to the terminal using configurable models and system instructions.

 ## Usage